 Do engineers know everything?
-Certainly not!
+Heck no!
 Not even close.
-Engineers know a lot, but there’s just too much knowledge for an engineer to know everything.
+Engineers know a ton, but there’s simply too much knowledge to know it all.

 Young engineers who think they know everything

-It’s the same concept in engineering.
-When you operate in a small university bubble, you can’t grasp how wide and deep engineering fields are.
-Because a school’s curriculum sets you on a single narrow path.
+The same goes for engineering.
+When you’re in a cozy university bubble, it’s hard to grasp how wide and deep the engineering world truly is.
+After all, a school’s curriculum sets you on a pretty narrow path.

 How much do I know as an engineer?

-When I was a young engineer though, I also thought I knew everything.
-I always figured once I graduated, I’d hit the ground running in any job.
-Because what was my entire grueling education for then?!
+When I was a young engineer, I thought I knew everything too.
+I figured I’d graduate and hit the ground running in any job.
+I mean, what was my grueling education for, right?!

 Boy, was I wrong.

 There’s a reason why engineering work experience trumps formal education.
-Engineering education doesn’t prepare you for the workforce.
+Engineering education doesn’t quite prepare you for the workforce.